-Janet E. Helms is the Augustus Long Professor in the Department of Counseling, Developmental, and Educational Psychology and Director of the Institute for the Study and Promotion of Race and Culture at Boston College.
+Professor Emeritus Janet E. Helms was previously the Augustus Long Professor in the Department of Counseling, Developmental, and Educational Psychology and Director of the Institute for the Study and Promotion of Race and Culture at Boston College.
 She is past president of the Society of Counseling Psychology (Division 17 of the American Psychological Association [APA]).
 Dr. Helms is a Fellow in Division 17 (Counseling Psychology), Division 45 (Ethnic Diversity), and Division 35 (Psychology of Women) of the APA.
 In addition, she is a member of the Association of Black Psychologists, the American Psychological Society, and the American Educational Research Association.

 Dr. Helms has served on the Commission for the Recognition of Specialties and Subspecialties, the Joint Committee on Testing Practices, and the APA Committee on Psychological Tests and Assessments, and she provided expert testimony to the Supreme Court in the case of Ricci v Destefano.
 Her service on editorial boards include the Psychological Assessment Journal and the Journal of Counseling Psychology.
 She has authored or co-authored nearly 100 empirical and theoretical articles and books on the topics of racial identity and cultural influences on assessment and counseling practice.